 Chulavista Cabin uses solar energy and a spring water reserve to keep it flowing impeccably.
 Perfect for bird watching and spending the day BBQ’ing or just cozying up in the hammock with a book at the end of the day.
 We also see this as a dream come true for fauna and flora lovers.
 Fits up to 4 guests.
 BOOK NOW/CHECK PRICES HERE.

 The southwest Dominican Republic is arguably the country’s best-kept secret among locals.
-This desert-like region is studded with cactus trees and bright blue beaches among many other natural wonders.
-Here you can climb sand dunes, swim in open-caves, go hiking along beautiful waterfalls among a zillion other things.
-A southwest Dominican Republic road trip is a must!
+This desert-like region is studded with cactus trees and bright blue beaches, among many other natural wonders.
+Here you can climb sand dunes, swim in open caves, go hiking along beautiful waterfalls and a zillion other things.
+If you love culture, quiet nature, and desert landscapes, then a southwest Dominican Republic road trip is a must!

 The prize at the end of a beautiful road trip is Bahia de las Aguilas.
-One of the best beaches in the world with bright cyan-blue waters and fine white sand.
+One of the best beaches in the Dominican Republic (and the world) with bright cyan-blue waters and fine white sand.
 There are no resorts here so the landscape remains virginal.
 As such, the nearest place you can stay is in La Cueva on the same coastline (just a 20-minute boat ride from Bahia de las Aguilas Beach).

 In La Cueva, you can go glamping right on the beautiful beach, eat fresh seafood, and admire the night sky over a bonfire.
 There is a beach-side restaurant and the tents are equipped with mattresses, a fan, and other modern amenities that differentiate camping from glamping.
 BOOK NOW/CHECK PRICES.

 - Location: Bahia de la Aguila